mdhindsa-1/NBA-Stats/README.md

 Final Project Report.md - Contains detailed description of our project from data selection to conclusions

 finalProjectCode.ipynb - Jupyter Notebook with main code and test code.
-Please note that code will ask for user input for a player name and year (for a specific NBA season)
+Please note that code will ask for user input for a player name and year (for a specific NBA season).
+Python libraries that need to be installed are numpy, pandas, matplotlib.pyplot, BeautifulSoup (from bs4), and seaborn.